top of page

 Most Tsala walking safaris sit between 2-3.

-Maximum 6 guests for walking safaris.
+Maximum 6 guests for our Walking Safaris.
 Small groups allow for intimacy, flexibility, and better wildlife encounters.
-You're not herded along a trail – you're walking with someone who knows this landscape personally.
+You're not herded along a trail, you're walking with someone who knows this landscape personally.

 More often than not, if you remain composed and respectful, you can de-escalate even a difficult encounter and walk away safely.